NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Building-Voltage-Dividers.md

-# Electrons: NB3: Building Voltage Dividers
+# Electrons : NB3 : Building Voltage Dividers
 Step-by-step guide to building and testing voltage dividers with discrete resistors and a potentiometer.

 ## [Video](https://vimeo.com/1030790826)